CharlieBeer/MT4113-Group-Project/README.md

 The multivariate Newton method uses the gradient vector and Hessian matrix to expand Newton's method to multiple parameters.

 ### UVN:
-The univariate Newton method starts from an initial point and iterates by first and second derivatives.
+The univariate optimisation iterates by first and second derivatives.
 The Newton iterations determine a local minimum or maximum at each step.
 This process converges to either the minimum or maximum.